Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/using-security-controls.md

 # Module 3: Using security controls

-**Goal:** Leverage network policies to segment connections within the AKS cluster and prevent known bad actors from accessing the workloads.
+**Goal:** Leverage global network policies to segment connections within the AKS cluster and prevent known bad actors from accessing the workloads.

 ## Steps